Tools & calculators

 Credit card debt calculator

 Got your specs handy?
 The ANZ Frequent Flyer Black Credit Card comes with the extensive suite of member benefits you’d expect from a prestige black card with a mammoth annual fee, but you’ll need to be all over the small print to make sure you extract the maximum advantage for the extra dollars you pay.

-What you will pay
+What you will pay, after the first year

 This is one of the more expensive premium rewards cards, but the good news is that ANZ will waive all annual fees in the first year.

 After that, the annual fee has two components, the $370 card fee and the $55 rewards scheme fee, adding up to $425 p.a. per year.
 For each extra cardholder, add a further $65 ($10+$55).
 It’s pricey to say the least, but justifiable if you can spend enough each year to score, say, a business class return from Sydney to Melbourne – 32,000 points, requiring a $32,000 spend (less if some of that spending is with Qantas) and saving you at least $1,620 (excluding any additional charges).